alelievr/libft-unit-test/README.md

 =========[CONTRIBUTE]=========

-if you want to add new tests/functions for this checker, just contact me (@alelievr on slack)
+if you want to add new tests/functions to this project, just contact me (@alelievr on slack)